This website is intended for a US audience only

 How many people will be taking part in the BEACON-CF clinical research study?

-Around 9 people will take part in this clinical research study, and additional people may be able to take part.
+Approximately 36 people will take part in this clinical research study.
+Additional people may also be able to take part.

 What are my responsibilities if I take part?